If you’ve come across The Residual Income Code you’re probably wondering Is The Residual Income Code A Scam?

 Therefore, one can only conclude that the platform, for whatever reason, is no longer functional.

-According to owner “Jon Moss”, you could use the Residual Income Code website to promote offers with and earn commissions.
+According to owner “Jon Moss”, you could use the Residual Income Code website to promote offers and earn commissions.

 The Residual Income Code was a sales funnel that promoted affiliate marketing.